 March 2015, she hosted her first “Def Gospel Jam” at the Black Hawk YMCA with over 100 people in attendance.

-March 2016, 2nd Annual “Def STEPS Jam” to honor one of Cedar Heights’ parents for her bravery and outlook on life, after being diagnosed with breast cancer for second time.
+March 2016, 2nd Annual STEPS by Kei-Che showcase was to honor one of Cedar Heights’ parents for her bravery and outlook on life, after being diagnosed with breast cancer for second time.

 Knowing that one day she may lose all of her hearing, Kei-Che continue to prioritize Sign Language in her life.
-She have taught the children and adults in Waterloo, IA, Cedar Falls, IA, Waverly, IA, Redwood City, CA, and Menlo Park, CA.
+She has taught the children and adults in Waterloo, Cedar Falls, Denver, and Waverly, IA.
+She also bridging the gap in Redwood City and Menlo Park, CA.

 Kei-Che thrives while being ALL INCLUSIVE!
 Kei-Che welcomes all families to STEPS BY KEI-CHE.